How to use a LISTSERV (for list subscribers)

 Subscribing to a list

-To subscribe, send an e-mail (with a blank subject line) to listserv@lists.mcgill.ca containing the following text command:
+To subscribe, send an email (with a blank subject line) to listserv@lists.mcgill.ca containing the following text command:

 subscribe listname firstname lastname